pompan129/database-practice/FundamentalSQLCommands.md

     (11773, 'South Face Jacket', 174.99),
     (11774, 'Big Mountain 2-Person Tent', 219.99);
      ```
-- __UPDATE__: This comand is followed by the table name and then the `SET` command.
+- __UPDATE__: This command is followed by the table name and then the `SET` command.
 After designating the fields and value to update and a `WHERE` command to select specific record(s)

     `UPDATE products SET price=159.99 WHERE id=11773;`
 - __DELETE__: This command is followed by the `FROM` command and table name.
 Then the `WHERE` command use used to designate which records to delete.
 Be careful, this is not reversible.